 An unified team

 From the start, the team has been a close and sociable team.
-We organise St. Nicholas evenings with homemade poems, Easter brunches where everyone brings something, and we always have lunch together every Tuesday at the kitchen table on the Rijnstraat in The Hague.
+We organise St. Nicholas celebrations with personalised poems, Easter brunches where everyone brings something to eat, and we have lunch together every Tuesday at our ‘kitchen table’ in the Rijnstraat 8 building in The Hague.

 Image: © Academy